 # When using Teams PowerShell Module Import-Module MicrosoftTeams $credential = Get-Credential Connect-MicrosoftTeams -Credential $credential

 To enable an Skype Room System account for Skype for Business, run the following command:

 You can obtain the RegistrarPool address where your Skype for Business users are homed from one of your existing accounts by using the following command to returns this property:

 Get-CsOnlineUser -Identity 'email@example.com'| fl *registrarpool*

-In Office 365, the default password expiration policy for all of your user accounts is 90 days unless you configure a different password expiration policy.
+In Microsoft 365 or Office 365, the default password expiration policy for all of your user accounts is 90 days unless you configure a different password expiration policy.
 For Skype Room System accounts, you can select the Password never expires setting with the following steps.

 Create a Windows Azure Active Directory session by using your tenant global administrator credentials.

 Set the Password never expires setting for the Skype Room System room account created previously by using the following command:

 For more information, see Set up your computer for Windows PowerShell.

 For validation, you should be able to use any Skype for Business client to sign in to the account you created.